Rooting Out Incorrect RIPE Atlas Probe Geolocations: Abstract

 \section{Abstract}

 Geolocation plays a critical role in understanding the Internet.
-In this work, we provide an in-depth analysis of operator-\textit{mis}reported geolocation.
-Using a bandwidth-efficient methodology, we find in May 2024 that only a small percentage (1.5\%) of vantage points in the largest community-vantage point collection, \atlas, do not respond from their operator-reported geolocation.
-However, misreported geolocations disproportionately affect areas with limited coverage and cause entire countries to be left with no vantage points.
-Furthermore, the problem is escalating: within the past five~years, the number of probes reporting the wrong location has increased ten-fold.
-To increase the accuracy of future methodologies and studies that rely upon operator-reported geolocation, we open source our methodology and release a continually updated dataset of \atlas vantage points that misreport geolocation.
+In this work, we analyze and fix operator-misreported geolocation.
+Using DNS root servers to detect speed of Internet violations, we conservatively infer that at least 2\% of vantage points in the largest community-vantage point collection, RIPE Atlas, were not located at their operator-reported geolocation between January 2019 and \presentday.
+To increase the accuracy of future studies that use operator-reported geolocation, we open source our simple methodology, implement a reporting campaign of violating probes within RIPE, work with operators to fix the misreported geolocations, and release a continually updated dataset of RIPE vantage points that likely misreport geolocation.